Queen Máxima of the Netherlands: UNSGSA

-Queen Máxima currently serves as the United Nations Secretary-General's Special Advocate for Inclusive Finance for Development (UNSGSA).
-The UN Secretary-General Ban Ki-Moon designated her to this role in September 2009 in order to raise awareness on the importance of inclusive financial systems for achieving economic and development goals such as poverty alleviation, food security and education.
+Queen Máxima serves as the United Nations Secretary-General's Special Advocate for Inclusive Finance for Development (UNSGSA).
+In September 2009 then UN Secretary-General Ban Ki-moon designated her to this role in order to raise awareness on the importance of inclusive financial systems for achieving economic and development goals such as poverty alleviation, food security and education.
 In her work as UNSGSA, the Queen focuses on how formal financial services such as savings, insurance, and credit can prevent people from falling into poverty due to expenditures on healthcare, and people who are not able to protect themselves against rising food prices and poverty because they do not have access to basic savings accounts.
 The role of the UNSGSA is to foster action by governments, private sector, financial system standard setters, and others towards a more inclusive financial system that works for the poor.
 In later years, her focus as a special advocate expanded to advocating digital financial inclusion, financial health, responsible technology for financial inclusion to support Sustainable Development Goals and agricultural finance.
-Máxima is also an advocate for increase access to financial services, improve consumer protection and enhance financial literacy.
+Máxima is also an advocate for increasing access to financial services, improving consumer protection and enhancing financial literacy.
 According to the UNSGSA website, she "aims to unlock development opportunities and economic inclusion for all."

 Queen Máxima visited several countries on behalf of the United Nations.
-She also recorded video for the launch of the Global Findex Database 2021.
+She also recorded a video for the launch of the Global Findex Database 2021.
 Queen Máxima is also the honorary patron of the G20 Global Partnership for Financial Inclusion (GPFI) since June 2011.
 In this role she works with governments and partners to advance the G20 Action Plan on Financial Inclusion, and the G20 Financial Inclusion Peer Learning Program.
 Previously, the Queen was a member of the Advisors Group for the United Nations' International Year of Microcredit 2005 and until 2009, was a member of UN Advisors Group on Inclusive Financial Sectors.
 She also work as the Global Agenda Trustee for the World Economic Forum's Global Challenge Initiative on the Future of the Global Financial System.
 Máxima convened the CEO Partnership for Economic Inclusion.

+GFTN

+Queen Máxima, was appointed in July 2025 as Chair of the International Advisory Board of Global Finance & Technology Network (GFTN).